 As you begin to use your capsule in the real world, you’ll most likely find some items that are missing and items that aren’t working.
 Take your time, and figure out what you need and what you’ll actually wear.

 For example, maybe you decide you need a cardigan.

 - What material makes the most sense?
 Look for wool or a wool blend if you need something for cooler days.

 - What color will work with multiple outfits?
-You can go for neutral colors like black or beige (a neutral pattern can add my interest) or throw in a bit of color with a mauve or olive tone.
+You can wear neutral colors like black or beige (a neutral pattern can add my interest) or throw in a bit of color with a mauve or olive tone.

 - What length and other style features do you need?
-If you need something to wear with leggings, you might want a longer cardigan.
-Button-up or a waist tie can offer more styling options.
+You might want a longer cardigan if you need something to wear with leggings.
+A button-up or a waist tie can offer more styling options.

 Once you’ve narrowed down what item you need, see if it’s in your more extensive wardrobe.
 If not, add it to your shopping list.